estruyf/blog-content/content/posts/2020-12-04-my-five-tips-for-presenting-at-virtual-conferences.md

 I went for two Elgato Key Lights.
 Two because of some research I did for people wearing glasses.
 I first wanted to have a ring light.
 Luckily, when I was about to purchase it, I saw a review that mentioned: "DO NOT BUY IF YOU WEAR GLASSES".
 So that triggered me to do more research.
 When wearing glasses, you want the light not to come from in front of you but from the sides.
 That way, you do not have a light reflection on your glasses.

-{{< blockquote type="Info" text="Another tip is to point the lights towards the wall instead of your face.
+{{< blockquote type="info" text="Another tip is to point the lights towards the wall instead of your face.
 This will help to have less glare and reflection.
 If you in a darker room, or during late evening talks, you might want to point them towards your face." >}}

 ### 5. Just do what you love to do